-Job title: Research Fellow in Health and Care Economics
+Job title: Research Fellow in Social Care Economics

-Department/Centre/Institute: Care Policy and Evaluation Centre (CPEC)

-Accountable to: Centre Director
+Department/Centre/Institute: Care Policy and Evaluation Centre (CPEC) Accountable to: CPEC Director or relevant project leads (TBC)

 Job Summary

 The Care Policy and Evaluation Centre is a research centre at the LSE.
 Directed by Dr Jose-Luis Fernandez, CPEC undertakes research particularly in the areas of long-term care and mental health economics and policy.